GLOBAL MARKETS-Stocks eye second best start to a year on record

 Poor results also sent telecoms equipment maker Ericsson tumbling over eight percent at one point and there were more woes for fashion retailer H&M as it said it would open far fewer stores in 2018 following a profits hit.

-Bond markets meanwhile were quiet before of the Fed but heading for their biggest monthly sell-off since late 2016, a sign that the tide for bonds has turned as a stronger world economy spells the end for ultra-easy monetary policies.
+Bond markets meanwhile were quiet but heading for their biggest monthly sell-off since late 2016, a sign that the tide for bonds has turned as a stronger world economy spells the end for ultra-easy monetary policies.

 U.S. 10-year Treasury yields, hovered at just above 2.7 percent, having risen almost 30 bps this month.
 Those on German Bunds - Europe’s benchmark are up 25 basis points and at 0.68 percent on Wednesday.